aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dot-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+For a Python developer, who is trying to add a DOT to ICS conversion feature within application, it is important to automate the conversion process.
+This is because the ICS format is widely used for calendar events and is supported by many applications.
+It is also a standard format for exchanging calendar information between different applications.

+<h2>How Aspose.Total helps for dot to ics conversion</h2>
-For a Python developer, who is trying to add a DOT to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It contains two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of DOT to ICS easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into ICS format.
+This process is automated and makes the conversion process easier and faster.

 {{% /blocks/products/pf/feature-page-summary %}}